GoteborgsStad/OpenCity/_posts/2017-02-10-open-source.md

 # Open source from the City of Gothenburg

 The City of Gothenburg is committed to openness and publishing source code for what we develop is part of that comittment.

-On this page we will gather information on the different project we publish as open source.
+The source code for all our projects can be found at [https://github.com/goteborgsstad](https://github.com/goteborgsstad).